ironhacks/docs/docs/App-Client/usage.md

 On the search page (`/search`) we can search for content which appears either in the post data or in the comments.

-The view associated with this page is storred in the `app/routes/search.ajs` and it looks like this:
+The view associated with this page is stored in the `app/routes/search.ajs` and it looks like this:

 ```erb
 <% include("../views/header", { title: "Search" }) %>